-The term body describes the physical properties – heaviness, or mouthfeel – of the coffee as it settles on your tongue; the feel of the coffee coating the tongue, and whether it is oily, grainy, watery, or possesses some other characteristic.
-Evaluating body when cupping is a proxy for the dissolved coffee solids – organic acids and oils – which increase with altitude and density.
+The term body describes the physical properties - heaviness, or mouthfeel - of the coffee as it settles on your tongue; the feel of the coffee coating the tongue, and whether it is oily, grainy, watery, or possesses some other characteristic.
+Evaluating body when cupping is a proxy for the dissolved coffee solids - organic acids and oils, proteins, fibers - which increase with altitude and density.

-Variations in origin aside, it is primarily affected by brewing method, but also roast level.
+Variations in origin aside, it is primarily affected by brewing method, and to some extent roast level.

 Top 3 Best Full Bodied Coffees

-While the brewing method will have a larger impact on body than variations between single origins, part of the review process of cupping involves evaluating the coffee, with some origins scoring better than others.
+While the brewing method will have a larger impact on body than variations between single origins, part of the review process of cupping involves evaluating the coffee at a standard roast and brewing method, with some origins scoring better than others.

 If you want a more full bodied coffee, stove-top coffee makers are your best option, followed by espresso machines, french presses and pour over coffee makers (metal filter, not paper).
 Any sort of paper filter (in drip-coffee makers, some pour-over methods, and k-cup and single cup brewers) filters out oils that contribute not only to the body, but also heavily to flavor.